• HeyCousin@krakteet.org

 • 912-224-4443

-“I started Krak Teet to make history interesting by telling it the way I talk instead of how textbooks share it so that people could see themselves in it and seeing how connected we are to each other.
+“I started Krak Teet to make history interesting by telling it the way I talk instead of how textbooks share it so that people could see themselves in it and see how connected we are to each other.
 I’m Geechee, Creole, and plain ole’ country.
 Grew up on two kinds of gumbo: from Louisiana and the Low Country.
 And you can taste all of that in my content.”